andyphilips/qdmean/readme.md

 ## References
 If you use `qdmean`, please cite:

 Jordan, Soren and Andrew Q. Philips.
-2021.
-"Improving the interpretation of random effects regression results."
-Working Paper: 1-19.
+2022.
+"Improving the interpretation of random effects regression results." _Political Studies Review_: 1-11.